jurca/ignore-tpl/README.md

                 } does not work (and is not really needed anyway)" srcset="${
-                `This is the correct way of composing static value if ${'dynamic ones'} in attributes` }"
+                `This is the correct way of composing static value if ${'dynamic ones'} in attributes`
+                // Please note that attributes with dynamic values must use
+                // double quotes (").
+            }"
         >
         It's just HTML, self-closing elements are indeed self-closing.